 What is Outsourcing?

-With outsourcing, a company hires an outside vendor or service provider to manage tasks, functions, or processes that would usually be carried out by its own staff.
-The primary purpose is to streamline operations, cut expenses, and help internal teams focus on the main business tasks.
+With outsourcing, a company hires an outside vendor or service provider to manage tasks, functions, or processes that its own staff would usually carry out.
+The primary purpose is to streamline operations, reduce expenses, and enable internal teams to focus on core business tasks.

 Outsourcing is possible within your own country (onshore), in a neighboring country (nearshore), or across the globe (offshore).
-While offshoring talks about where the work is done, outsourcing is concerned with the individual or company that does the assignment.
+While offshoring refers to where the work is done, outsourcing concerns the individual or company that performs the assignment.

 Key characteristics of outsourcing: